KellyYMao/Atom-Probe-Tomography-Steel/README.md

 # Inside The Atom Probe
 ![Image](/LEAP5000XS/Atom_Probe_Inside(1).png)
-The specimen is very small and at the very tip of the prong.
+The specimen is at the very tip of the prong.
 The local electrode help to accelerate the ions.
-Though not visible here, an ultra-violet laser is being directed at the specimen in a direction perpendicular to the plane of the image.
+Though not visible here, an ultra-violet laser is being directed at the specimen.

 ![Image](/LEAP5000XS/Atom_Probe_Inside(2).png)
 Here, the specimen can be more clearly spotted.
 It is the sharp narrow tip at the end of the prong.

 ![Image](/LEAP5000XS/Atom_Probe_Inside(3).png)
 A more zoomed out perspective of the set-up.
 The specimen is mounted onto a stage that can be moved in three dimensions.

 ![Image](/LEAP5000XS/Atom_Probe_Inside(4).png)
 Another perspective of the set-up.

-# Using The Atom Probe/Procedures
+# Using The Atom Probe/Procedure

 # Results of Atom Probe Analysis
 ![Image](/Diagrams:Graphs/Final_Mass_Spectrum.png)
 Final Mass Spectrum.
 There are various Cr oxides represented in shades of red.

 ![Image](/Diagrams:Graphs/Three_Dimensional_Mixtures.png)
 These a 3-D reconstructions of the sample with various elements and molecules being shown.
-Purple is manganese, red is various chrome-containing oxides, aqua is oxygen, green is hydrogen, and blue is silicon.
+Purple is manganese, red shades are various chrome-containing oxides, aqua is oxygen, green is hydrogen, and blue is silicon.
 From these models, we can see the various grain boundaries within the specimen.

 ![Image](/Diagrams:Graphs/three_dimensional_grain.png)
 These are three-dimension reconstructions of the specimen.
 A specific region along a grain boundary was chosen for analysis.
 ![Image](/Diagrams:Graphs/three_dimensional_grain_concentration.png)
 Graphs showing the concentration of various elements and molecules within the specific region chosen above.

+# Conclusions